 Kieft persuaded the Brooklyn and Long Island tribes that they should stop paying tribute to the powerful and fierce Mohawks.
 This would deny economic resources to the Mohawks and their allies.
 Maybe, the entrance of the English settlers gave the Brooklyn and Long Island tribes some reassurance.
 But it was a disastrous decision for them to stop paying tribute.
 The Mohawks just ignored the various European colonists on the frontiers of New Amsterdam and went directly on the hunt for the Indian non-payers.
 When they found the scofflaws, the Mohawks slaughtered them.

 At the same time, the stockholders of the Dutch West India Company were demanding more profits and taxes from New Amsterdam.
 They estimated that a big problem was that they didn’t have enough settlers in the colony to to generate sufficient economic activity.
-The Dutch were also in a world-wide-competition with the English.
+The Dutch were also in a worldwide competition with the English.
 They needed enough people in New Netherlands and its biggest town New Amsterdam to block the English advance from New England.
 Since the dissident English religionists were enemies of the Puritan establishment in New England, the Dutch reasoned that they were potential friends.
 So, Kieft was lenient toward religious believers who were not Dutch Reformed as long as they paid taxes.

 This inclination toward commerce has given rise to a bit of myth about the Dutch colonists.
 It is claimed that they were mainly interested in money, not religion, so that is why they gave out more religious freedom.
 The argument is that New York was better at democracy and religious toleration because it has this Dutch tradition of low priority on religion.
 The situation was a bit more complicated than this simple secularization script.
 The early discussions on trade and religious freedom were intermixed with theology.
-The big question for the Dutch in this period was how did their religious faith establish the peace after the years of war.
+The big question for the Dutch in this period was how did their religious faith establish peace after the years of war.
 The answer was the Protestant ethic and the spirit of capitalism.

 Religion played a role in the lack of Dutch immigration to New Netherland.
-Holland had gained a peace from Catholic attackers in 1579.
+Holland had gained peace from Catholic attackers in 1579.
 So, the Dutch Protestants had less reason to flee to other lands and establish a religious structure for exiles.
-Consequently, their colonies were not primarily outposts for the establishing religious faith but beachheads for the Protestant ethic and the rise of capitalism.
+Consequently, their colonies were not primarily outposts for establishing religious faith but beachheads for the Protestant ethic and the rise of capitalism.
 The Dutch West India Company certainly set aside money for preachers, the building of churches, and the distribution of religious literature.
 However, the company was worried that the English would take over and so investors were interested in quick profits to come to Holland.
-Consequently, the Dutch company needed to recruit settlers that needed a peaceful place to live in exile.
+Consequently, the Dutch company needed to recruit settlers who needed a peaceful place to live in exile.

 The company had to cobble together settlers from France, England and various other European lands who were still caught in the religious and political conflicts.
 After the massacre of thousands of Protestants (called Huguenots) in Catholic France in the late 16th Century, they started fleeing to other countries like Holland and England.
 Consequently, when the Dutch West India Company announced their need for settlers, many Huguenots (and Protestants from Catholic Belgium) responded to the opportunity.
 They came to make up a big part of the population of New Amsterdam.